yiggzzz/Final-Project-/README.md

 ## Approach to create website
 - Write code to extract the required features from csv file
 - Analyze and preprocess the dataset by using EDA techniques
-- Divide the dataset into training and testing sets
 - Run selected machine learning and deep neural network algorithms like SVM, Random Forest, Autoencoder on the dataset
 - Write a code for displaying the evaluation result considering accuracy metrics
 - Compare the obtained results for trained models and specify which is better